Vitamins, Minerals, and Supplements

 Basics about vitamins and minerals

 Vitamins are chemicals that our bodies need to maintain health.
 Except for vitamin D, which is a hormone produced in the skin when exposed to sun, we typically get our daily requirement of vitamins from dietary sources (foods and drinks).
 Vitamin D can also be obtained from some foods.

 Minerals are inorganic substances.
 Like vitamins, our bodies need certain minerals to stay healthy and we can get these from dietary sources.
 The Food and Nutrition Board of the National Academy of Sciences has defined the recommended daily allowance (RDA) of different vitamins and minerals that we need to consume on a daily basis.
 There is general agreement that we should get the RDA of basic vitamins and minerals to stay healthy.
 There is controversy, however, about whether we should take more than the RDA of certain vitamins and minerals.
 It is understood that getting too much of some vitamins and minerals may be dangerous to health.
 This is why it’s important to talk to your doctor before you take any vitamin or mineral supplement (or any other type of supplement).

 Vitamins and minerals in MS

-A variety of vitamins, minerals, and other related supplements have been evaluated for use as symptomatic and disease-modifying treatments for people with MS. However, there is a lack of sufficient research to make recommendations regarding the effectiveness and safety for all people with MS. Common vitamin and mineral supplements include vitamin D and vitamins and minerals with antioxidant effects, such as vitamins C and E and selenium.
+A variety of vitamins, minerals, and other related supplements have been considered for use as symptomatic and disease-modifying treatments for people with MS. However, there is a lack of sufficient research to make recommendations regarding the effectiveness and safety for all people with MS. Common vitamin and mineral supplements include vitamin D and vitamins and minerals with antioxidant effects, such as vitamins C and E and selenium.

 Vitamin D supplements are potentially important for people with MS from both the perspective of symptom management and disease-modifying effects.
-Vitamin D is recognized as an important factor in maintaining bone density and people with MS are at increased risk for bone loss (osteopenia and osteopororsis) for many reasons, including corticosteroid use, decreased sun exposure, and loss of mobility.
+Vitamin D is recognized as an important factor in maintaining bone density and people with MS are at increased risk for bone loss (osteopenia and osteoporosis) for many reasons, including corticosteroid use, decreased sun exposure, and loss of mobility.